Let’s create your account. It only takes a few seconds, then you can tap into all the benefits of our online account management tools, 24/7.

 Learn More

-Surinam Sedge is a perennial grassy weed that is also known as Tropical Flatsedge or by its scientific name, Cyperus surinamensis.
-While there is a difference between grass and sedge, when it comes to unwanted lawn weeds, getting rid of them is what really matters.
+Globe Sedge is a perennial grassy weed that is also known as Pinebarren Flatsedge or by its scientific name, Cyperus globulosus.
+This lawn weed is named for its clusters of seeds that resemble globes.

 Learn More